-- a.
-Ensure that members of staff and students who need to know about a student's disability in order to make reasonable adjustments are passed relevant information.
-The Academy is obliged, under the Equality Act 2010, to make reasonable adjustments to ensure that disabled students are not placed at a disadvantage as a result of their disability.
-Some adjustments can only be put in place if the Academy knows about a student's disability. - b.
-Provide written confirmation from a student about the level of confidentiality he/she wishes to be assigned to the disclosure of a disability, in accordance with the Data Protection Act 1998.
+Ensure that members of staff and students who need to know about a student's disability to make reasonable adjustments are passed relevant information.
+The Academy is obliged, under the Equality Act 2010, to make reasonable adjustments to ensure that disabled students are not placed at a disadvantage because of their disability.
+Some adjustments can only be put in place if the Academy knows about a student's disability.

+Provide written confirmation from a student about the level of confidentiality they wish to be assigned to the disclosure of a disability, in accordance with the Data Protection Act 1998.